 - 3 Cups Vegetable Oil (or another neutral oil)

-Place garlic cloves and 1 tbsp. salt in the food processor.
+Place garlic cloves and a few pinches of salt in the food processor.
 Start the processor for approximately 30 seconds to begin breaking down the garlic.

 Next step is to add the vegetable oil and lemon juice.
-Binding these two liquids – liquids otherwise not miscible – should be a slow, gradual process.
+Binding these two liquids – liquids otherwise not miscible – should be a very slow, gradual process.
 Switch between adding the lemon juice and oil so they can simultaneously bind with the garlic.
-Essentially you want to add the liquids teaspoon by teaspoon.
+Essentially, you want to add the liquids teaspoon drop by drop.
+Any more than this will lead you to break the bind.
 Give the processor time between each pour to do its job.

 As the contents emulsify, the Toum will gradually thicken and grow in size.